pietrosparks/talentfinder/README.md

 # Talent Finder

-This is a NodeJS API for finding the best talent match given a search
+NodeJS API for finding the best talent match given a search

 ## Getting Started